Butterflies & Moths

 The caterpillars of this species remain exposed on the plant, relying on nature’s warning colours of yellow, white and black to advertise their toxicity.

-The Monarch butterfly, a native of North America, arrived in South Australia in the mid 1800s and is very common especially in urban areas.
-Throughout summer, females lay single eggs under the leaves of milkweed and when the caterpillars hatch, they eat the leaves and the flowers of the plant which in turn makes them toxic and thus protects them from predators.
+The Monarch butterfly, a native of North America, arrived in South Australia in the mid 1800s and is very common.
+Throughout summer, females lay single eggs under milkweed leaves and when the caterpillars hatch, they eat the plant which in turn makes them toxic and thus protects them from predators.
 These butterflies like the warmth, so as the days get colder, some will leave for warmer regions.
 The ones that stay will fly around trees during the day, but from April onwards as the temperature drops they will settle for the night in clusters, gathering by the thousands, hanging from the trees.

 Widespread and adaptable, the tiny Saltbush Blue or Chequered Blue butterfly can be very common seasonally wherever its caterpillar food plant occurs, which is the Saltbush.
 The nearly invisible caterpillars eat the flower heads and soft green parts of these plants.